The Sforza Castle and the Museum of Rondanini Pietà

 Given the present context, the Ospedale and the Pietà together favour meditation and contemplation.

-Visiting Pietà Rondanini can be at the same time a very interesting and easy experience for persons with intellectual disabilities, since it develops in just one hall, where they’re asked to pay attention to just one artwork.
+Visiting Pietà Rondanini can be a very interesting and easy experience for people with intellectual disabilities, since it develops in just one hall, where they’re asked to pay attention to just one artwork.

 From the Arms Courtyard you enter a large, well-lit hall, with shaded windows and a diffuse lighting system that prevents dark corners.
 There are benches facing the Pietà, the only focus point there.